 Seriously consider working smarter, not harder.
 If hard work guaranteed success, most people would already be wealthy.
 It's not about working hard.
 Your success will come from having a plan, an effective strategy, and the discipline and enthusiasm to follow through on it.

 Once you're confident that you have a good business plan and you're working part-time on your business and showing some profits, that's the time for you to devise a sensible strategy to quit your job.

 Yes, it all takes patience.
 But remember: "All things in their season."
 Soon, you'll look back at your job and look forward to greater profits in your business.

 Starting a new business can be a nerve-racking experience, but you don't have to do it alone!
 If you are thinking of becoming your boss, we invite you to read our article 10 Critical Business Mistakes That Might Sabotage Your Future Success to know what to avoid when starting your own company.

 Starting your business takes time and attention.
 You're trying to generate profits and scale your business.
 You can do both things by learning to delegate tasks and get much-needed help.
 With the help of our virtual assistants, you can scale up your business without breaking the bank.
 With Cápita Works, you can access talent for a fraction of the cost.
-Click here to learn more about our services.
-For any further doubts, you can contact us at firstname.lastname@example.org.
+Learn more about our services.